deepaktalwardt/interview-prep-cpp/README.md

 103. :large_blue_circle: [221-maximal-square.cpp](LeetCode/221-maximal-square.cpp) _Hint: __Brute force:__ When you find one, assume square starts at top-left, keep expanding diagonally and record how many levels are valid (i.e., don't have a 0). __Dynamic Programming:__ For the current index to be part of a square, which previous conditions need to be true?_

 104. :large_blue_circle: [56-merge-intervals.cpp](LeetCode/56-merge-intervals.cpp) _Hint: Be careful in selecting what to compare the next index in the array with!_

+105. :large_blue_circle: [939-minimum-area-rectangle.cpp](LeetCode/939-minimum-area-rectangle.cpp) _Hint: __Brute force:__ Create a map from string to Point and for each point, search for points in top-right and attempt to create a rectangle.
+If it forms, calculate its area._